-The Engineer's Report is on file in the City Clerk's office.
 The total annual assessment for the district was \$137,814.34 last year.
 The proposed total assessment for 2021-2022 is 140,570.94.
 This amount reflects the increase in the Consumer Price Index, representing a 2% increase, and is the maximum that can be charged in the Engineer's Report.
 A single public hearing is required.
 Staff is in the process of engaging district property owners on issues pertaining to service delivery and future assessments.